-Designing a logo for your business is like hiring a lawyer to speak for you at trial.
+Designing a good logo for your business is like hiring a lawyer to speak for you at trial.

 The lawyer works on your behalf to present you to the court in the best possible light.
 She introduces you, explains what you’re all about, and convinces a jury that you’re the best version of yourself.

 The same goes when you design a logo.
 After all, it speaks for your business, it serves as customers’ first introduction to your brand, and it represents what your company does.
 And, just like you’d want the best lawyer representing you at trial, you’re going to want to get your logo right the first time.

 While many of us may not have had the unfortunate experience of sweating it out in a courtroom, we all know what it’s like to make a first impression and try to get people to like us.

-You’re a small business owner; nobody also expects you to also be an artist.
+You’re a small business owner; nobody expects you to also be an artist.
 That said, you need to do your homework before you start creating your logo.

 The first thing you should do is research the competition in your industry.
-A top-quality photography logo will have different design best practices than a construction company logo, as will a freelance writer from a finance corporation; if you don’t look at what your competitors are doing, you’ll miss out on both the industry norms and potential ideas for your own designs.
+A top-quality photography logo will have different design best practices than a construction company logo, as will a freelance writer from a finance corporation.
+If you don’t look at what your competitors are doing, you’ll miss out on both the industry norms and potential ideas for your own designs.

-As you do your research, you’re going to find all sorts of design trends that will seem super exciting, and you may be tempted to apply all of them to your new logo.
+As you do your research, you’re going to discover design trends that will seem super exciting, and you may be tempted to apply all of them to your new logo.

 This would be a huge mistake.

-Trends tend to turn into cliches within the year, and the last association you want people to have with your business is that it’s outdated and tacky.
-On the flip side, your business’s logo should be timeless, because a logo that looks current tells your audience that your business is relevant.
+Trends tend to turn into cliches over the years, and the last association you want people to have with your business is that it’s outdated and tacky.
+On the flip side, your business’s logo should be timeless because a logo that looks current tells your audience that your business is relevant.